-Armed with its Fiery Hot Crunchy Curls, Classic Onion Rings, Crunchy Pizza Rings, and Classic Cheese Curls, PeaTos aims to take on an industry titan: Frito-Lay, makers of popular snack brands Lay’s, Doritos, Cheetos, Fritos, and more.
-Already, PeaTos’ mission to challenge Frito-Lay’s hold over the snacking industry seems to be working, as fans of the Fiery Hot Crunchy Curls have affectionately dubbed the snack “vegan Hot Cheetos.”
+Alongside PeaTos’ Fiery Hot Crunchy Curls, which have been vegan since day one, the new plant-based snacks and formulations are helping the snack brand take on Frito-Lay.
+Already, PeaTos’ mission to challenge Frito-Lay’s hold over the snack industry seems to be working, as fans of the Fiery Hot Crunchy Curls have affectionately dubbed the snack “vegan Hot Cheetos.”

-“Flamin’ Hot Cheetos are one of the most successful brands in the history of snacking,” PeaTos Founder and CEO Nick Desai told VegNews.
+“Flamin’ Hot Cheetos are one of the most successful brands in the history of snacking,” Desai previously said.
 “When vegans discovered our PeaTos Fiery Hot Crunchy Curls had all the taste and sensory experience of Hot Cheetos without dairy or artificial [ingredients], they went nuts.
 We had such a strong and passionate response from the vegan community—they begged us to make our other items vegan.”

-To further challenge Frito-Lay’s snack monopoly—and to provide consumers with healthier snacks—PeaTos plans to launch additional Frito-Lay analogs in the near future.
-“There is a staggering difference between Frito-Lay’s brands and the rest of the market,” Desai said.
-“Our dream is to mount a true challenge to that monopoly and to develop a line of products that can become lasting household names but still deliver on the promise of better ingredients and more nutrition.”
+“There is a staggering difference between Frito-Lay’s brands and the rest of the market,” Desai previously said.
+“Our dream is to mount a true challenge to that monopoly and to [continue developing] a line of products that can become lasting household names but still deliver on the promise of better ingredients and more nutrition.”